sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/11 - The New Towel Boy/03 - Alex.md

 He relinquished his mental and physical grasp on her, and in his ethereal plane, he leaned back as Alex gasped for breath, clutching her head.
 "Uggh... warn a guy before doing that next time," she complained.

-"*What makes you think I owe it to you to do anything?*" Snatcher said in reply. "*Okay, no, you're not some servant of the tyrant, but you know enough to know better than to meddle in my affairs.*"
+"*What makes you think I owe it to you to do anything?*" Snatcher said in reply, arms crossed as he considered the human before him. "*Okay, no, you're not some servant of the tyrant, but you know enough to know better than to meddle in my affairs.*"

-He leaned forward, towering over the human. "*So here's what we're going to do.
+He leaned forward, towering over her. "*So here's what we're going to do.
 I am going to get you to sign something.
 Don't worry about the details.
 In return for a few chores around the forest, I'm going to let you live.*"

 Alex swallowed. "...W-well, uh--"